 Who can benefit from The Conscious Learner?➤➤

-I work with all learners, 16 and up: college, high school, home-school, and graduate students, and adults continuing their education.
+I work with all adult and young adult learners: college, high school (juniors and seniors), and graduate students, and adults continuing their education.

 Do you work with people who exhibit symptoms of ADHD even if they don’t have a diagnosis?➤➤

 Yes.
 Working with learners who exhibit symptoms of attentional and impulse differences (consisting in both deficits and enhancements) requires additional skills and approaches.
 I have years of experience coaching and tutoring ADHD learners in ways that enable them to be successful and achieve, sometimes even surpass their learning goals.
 I am certified by the ADD Coach Academy as an ADHD coach.

 If a learner has a diagnosed or undiagnosed but suspected learning challenge, please bring this up in the Initial Consultation.

 How is The Conscious Learner different from my school’s tutoring center?➤➤

 Academic support centers are a vital resource, and I encourage you to take advantage of yours.

 Sometimes, though, you want to see a specialist.